ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 >
 > The field of Digital Cryptography is very new and for this reason, there is a risk of unforeseen attack both in terms of the underlying cryptographic protocol that back the functioning of the DAO as well as 'game theory' related vectors which have not been documented to date.
 Both these vectors represent a risk that could lead the loss of DAO tokens or ETH in one or more or even all of the DAO Token Holder’s accounts.

 Many share the perspective that investors in The DAO, having agreed to the above terms, were aware of the risks involved, and as such, just as they were happy to accept the upside that these risks might reward, must also have been willing to accept the downside concequences of those risks being realized.
-Unfortunately, for many The DAO Token Holders, this was not the case.
+For many The DAO Token Holders, however, this was not the case.

+As a result of The DAO Hack, a significant amount of ETH had been extracted from The DAO at the expense of DAO Token Holders, who were likely to lose a much of their original investement if nothing could be done.

+-- image of DAO burning ETH --

 ## The DAO Wars

-In a ridiculous twist of fate that puts Hollywood to shame, the DAO's split function had a time delay, meaning that The DAO Hacker would be unable to fully extract their loot until about a month after the initial attack took place - assuming that nothing prevented them from doing so in the meantime.

-This provided a window of opportunity for the Ethereum community to fight back against the Hacker and figure how they could
+In a twist of fate, The DAO's split function had a time delay, meaning that The DAO Hacker would be unable to fully extract their loot until about a month after the initial attack took place, assuming that nothing prevented them from doing so in the meantime.
+This provided a window of opportunity for the Ethereum community to fight back against the Hacker and make DAO Token Holders whole, which became the primary focus for many.

-Many options were on the table, including those that do not violate _Code is Law_ principles, but also some that do.

-### We need Solutions

-Todo

-#### Hack the Hacker
+### To Fork, or not To Fork?

+There were several options were on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork" that would violate the principles of "Build Unstoppable Applications"; should ETH stop the unstoppable?
+For many, this seemed unthinkable, but others saw it as necessary to undo a major injustice that threaterened the future of the Ethereum project.

+One obvious problem that clouded the debate was a huge financial incentive for the many DAO Token Holders to support a Hard Fork, in what they incorrectly assumed to be the only way to guaruntee they got their Ether back.
+Additionally, many influential figures including the 11 curators had in one form or another endorsed The DAO and would (at least) lose face if they were seen to not do everything they could to make the investors they influenced whole.

+### Robin Hood and His Merry Men

+Whilst the Hard Fork debate was unfolding, a group of noble whitehat hackers went on the offensive and [were able to recover](https://www.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/) the majority of the funds by using the same reentrancy bug exploit against The Hacker's split Child DAO.

-- Basically, the funds would have been able to recovered eventually.
-At the very worse, and 70% of the funds were already secured, and the remaining 30% would be temporary locked in a stalemate that would eventually cause the hacker to be forced to reveal their identity.
+To cut a long story short, _before_ the Hard Fork it was confirmed that 70% of the lost funds had already been recovered, and the remaining 30% would be locked in a stalemate with The DAO Hacker.
+In all likelihood, The Hacker would eventually be forced to "fold" and return the remainding funds as other means (including chain forensics and real world policing) could then be implemented to reveal their identity.

-#### Soft Fork

-TEst

-#### Hard Fork

-Test

-that forced a decision on the Ethereum community
+One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unecessary, as the funds were already as good as recovered; the worst outcome for DAO Token Holders was a temporary 70% hair cut.

 ### Too Big To Fail